The main purpose of a car’s exhaust system is to expel exhaust gases from the internal combustion engine to the air.

 This is dangerous, and you should have your engine checked immediately.
-A cracked cylinder, blown head gasket or cracked engine block can also cause white smoke to come off the exhaust pipe.
+A cracked cylinder, blown head gasket or cracked engine block can also cause white smoke to come out of the exhaust pipe.

 Exhaust emitting black smoke

 There are moments when there is an incomplete burn of fuel in the internal combustion engine.
-This fuel when mixed with the water exhaust comes out as black smoke.
-This is a serious problem because it symbolizes that some parts of the engine are not working.
+This fuel, when mixed with the water exhaust, comes out as black smoke.
+This is a serious problem because it shows that some parts of the engine are not working.

 More fuel is being directed to the combustion chambers, and it is not fully ignited.
-Faulty spark plugs or dirty air filter could be the cause for this.
-After changing these and you still notice more black fumes then you should have your fuel injector checked.
+Faulty spark plugs or a dirty air filter could be the cause for this.
+After changing these, if you still notice more black fumes then you should have your fuel injector checked.

-In cold environments, it is more pronounced appearing as steam.
-It should not be a cause of worry as they clear up as the coolant continues circulating in the engine.
-Give your engine a few minutes to warm before your start driving.
+In cold environments, it is more pronounced, appearing as steam.
+It should not be a cause of worry as they clear up as the coolant continues to circulate in the engine.
+Give your engine a few minutes to warm-up before your start driving.

-When you want to fix any leakages from your exhaust the first thing you need is to determine the source of the problem.
-The exhaust system starts from the catalytic converter – which eliminates the emission of harmful hydrocarbons from the engine converting them to carbon dioxide and water.
+When you want to fix any leakage from your exhaust, the first thing you need is to determine the source of the problem.
+The exhaust system starts from the catalytic converter – which eliminates the emission of harmful hydrocarbons from the engine, converting them to carbon dioxide and water.

 The catalytic converter connects to the muffler through a series of pipes.
-The tailpipe emits the exhaust gases to the air.
-During inspection avoid touching any part of the exhaust while it is still hot – can cause serious burns.
+The tailpipe emits the exhaust gases into the air.
+During inspection, avoid touching any part of the exhaust while it is still hot – it can cause serious burns.

-For the exhaust pipes look for rusted parts and loose connections.
+Look for rusted parts and loose connections in the exhaust pipes.
 You can identify leaking pipes by the noise produced by the exhaust.
 Follow each part of the pipe until you reach the engine.
 If all is well, then the problem could be the cooling system inside the engine.
-The color of exhaust smoke will determine the type of solution that you deploy.
+The color of the exhaust smoke will determine the type of solution that you deploy.

 Inspect the intake gasket